 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Moselle is worth considering.

-As is often the case in a small town, Moselle doesn't have a public transportation system that people use for their commute.
+Moselle is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Moselle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Moselle residents report their race to be White.
 Important ancestries of people in Moselle include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.